-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 CandyBar is a rewards program for store owners.

-The CandyBar blog covers the loyalty program tips and tricks for small and medium-size businesses.
+The CandyBar blog covers the loyalty program tips and tricks for small and medium-sized businesses.

-So if you have any case studies around bringing customers back to the stores for the second and third time – feel free to reach out.
+If you have any case studies around bringing customers back to the stores for the second and third time, feel free to reach out.

 Hint